vitalixbox/skyeng-cli/README.md

-# Skyeng commanf line tools
+# Skyeng command line tools

 This is a command line tool for access to your Skyeng profile.
 Originally I needed this tool for sync my words with Anki cards app